saltyorg/docs/docs/advanced/your-own-containers.md

         A list of currently added middleware can be found on the Traefik dashboard (dash.domain.tld).

-        Unless you intend to allow HTTP traffic instead of auto-upgrading to HTTPS make sure to include the redirect-to-https middleware.
+        Unless you intend to allow HTTP traffic instead of auto-upgrading to HTTPS, make sure to include the redirect-to-https middleware.

     11. This value defines which locations Traefik routes to the application.